bernhardAxonIvy/doc/source/designer-guide/how-to/extensions.rst

 Development
 ~~~~~~~~~~~

-You can create your own Eclipse plugin in the Axon Ivy Designer by
+You can create your own Eclipse plugin in the |ivy-designer| by
 following these steps:

 #.
-Start Axon Ivy Designer
+Start |ivy-designer|

 #.
 Switch to the :guilabel:`Plug-in Development Perspective`.
 Menu: :guilabel:`Window` >
    :guilabel:`Open Perspective` > :guilabel:`Other...` > :guilabel:`Plug-in Development`